 Commercial Whaling Opposition - IcelandAfter 14 years, Iceland decided to resume whaling activities

-For more information, images and footage, or to arrange interviews, please contact:
+For more information or to arrange interviews please contact

-*This survey was carried out by Gallup between October 5 and 15, 2018, to survey Icelanders’ attitudes to whale hunting.
-It used a sample size of 1,408.
-The survey was carried out online across Iceland targeting only those aged 18 years and over randomly selected from Gallup’s Internet Panel.
-Total number of respondents was 789, with 619 not responding, giving a total response rate of 56.0%.
+Notes to Editors: Polling was carried out by Maskina between 19–27 May 2022 to survey Icelanders’ attitudes to whale hunting.
+It used a sample size of 957.
+The survey was carried out online across Iceland targeting only those aged 18 years and over randomly selected from the Icelandic national registry.
 Full results are available on request.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work, and involvement from people like you.